 Also, no amount of reading or researching will ever prepare you for how tired you will be, how much a toll pregnancy and looking after another human will take on your mind and your body, or how your body confidence will completely change.

 Yes, you’re a warrior for just giving birth to a child.
 But it’s also unlikely that your body will ever be the same again.
-This doesn’t mean you can’t feel confident in your new-found awesome skin.
+This doesn’t mean you can’t feel confident in your new-found awesome skin and regain your self-confidence after baby.

 How You May Feel